mharen/mharen.github.io/blog/2009/2009-06-publishing-code-to-blogger_2255.md

 Publishing code to a blog can be tough.
 On my old blog engine (wordpress), I felt like I had more control with respect to plugins, javascript, css, etc. Here, on blogger, things are a little different.

-I’ve turned to <a href="http://windowslivewriter.spaces.live.com/">Windows Live Writer</a>.
+I’ve turned to [Windows Live Writer](http://windowslivewriter.spaces.live.com/).
 It’s actually pretty slick and integrates well with Blogger.
-I added the <a href="http://gallery.live.com/liveItemDetail.aspx?li=1f57bd9b-a692-4593-9e9e-e2962d9c0eee">Code Block plugin</a> which does syntax highlighting pretty well.
+I added the [Code Block plugin](http://gallery.live.com/liveItemDetail.aspx?li=1f57bd9b-a692-4593-9e9e-e2962d9c0eee) which does syntax highlighting pretty well.

 <strong>A Few Gripes and Gotchas</strong>